trybrito/Move.it-NLW04/README-en.md

 $ git clone <https://github.com/ThiagoBrito-Dev/Move.it-NLW04>

 # Access the project folder
-$ cd Move.it-NLW04
+$ cd .../Move.it-NLW04

 # And then, go to where the magic happens
-$ cd moveit-next
+$ cd ./moveit-next

 # Install the package.json dependencies
-$ yarn add / npm install
+$ yarn / npm install

 # Run the application from the console
 $ yarn dev